Setting up

 Possible enemy disappearance?

-There was one time when I'd assembled a particularly huge crowd in the twin bridges area on Legendary (mainly as an experiment), and had also lured a Hunter along from the underground bridge area to see if I could get him to participate in the battle (it didn't work).
+There was one time when I'd assembled a particularly huge crowd in the twin bridges area on Legendary (mainly as an experiment), and had also lured a Hunter along from the cavern to see if I could get him to participate in the battle (it didn't work).
 I flew back for a tunnel checkpoint, but returned to find that all the enemies had vanished!
 I suspect that the disappearance occurred at the loading point.
 But whether it was due to the game deciding it was under too much strain with the masses of enemy, or whether it was something to do with having the Hunter along from the earlier load zone, I don't know.